LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 *   This will start The Spyder IDE.
 *   This environment has several useful tools we can use, which you can see in different panels in the Spyder IDE.
 We will look into some of them.
-* You can changes the positions and sizes of these panels to your preference, as you get to know them.
+* You can change the positions and sizes of these panels to your preference, as you get to know them.

-> ## Side note on the programming language Python.
-> FIXME: very short intro on python
->*   Python files have the `.py` extension to let everyone (including the operating system) know it is a Python program.
->    *   This is convention, not a requirement.
->*   Python files or scrips can be written in any text editor, but a specialized environment like the Spyder IDE(integrated development environment) provides lots of extra features that make life easier.
-{: .callout}

-## Different ways of interacting with Python
+## Different ways of interacting with Python using Spyder

 *   On the left, filling half of the screen is the editor.
-Here you can write and edit code, which can then be saved in a file (usually .py).
-We can run the code we wrote here by pressing the green 'play' button on top or press f5 on your keybord.
+Here you can write and edit code, which can then be saved in a file (usually with a .py extension).
+We can run the code we wrote here by pressing the green 'play' button on top or press F5 on your keyboard.
 *   On the bottom right, we find the iPython console.
 This is were we can talk directly to python.
-It will interpret what you have typed directly when you press enter.
+It will interpret what you have typed directly when you press Enter.

-> ## Python on the console
+## Python in the console

->
-> Go to the IPython tab at the bottom right.
+> Go to the iPython tab at the bottom right.
 What happens when you type a small calculation there?
 > For example, what happens when you type the following calculation and press enter?
 > ~~~
 > 7 * 3